An honest review of Teachable from a Teachable Expert (Updated Sep 2025).

 Teachable Review: A Powerful Online Course Platform with Some Rough Edges

 As a Teachable Expert, I work with this platform every day.
-In this review, I’ll highlight its strengths, the areas that could use improvement, and who I think will benefit from using it.
+In this updated review, I’ll highlight its strengths, the new pricing structure, the areas that could use improvement, and who I think will benefit from using it.

 Introduction